-As for third question above, I don't know of any research that has addressed it.
-Nonetheless, it should be clear that the commonly-cited statistical learning frameworks that have shown probabilistic context-free langauges are learnable (Horning, 1969), and in fact the r.e. stochastic languages are learnable (Angluin, 1988b; Chater and Vitányi, 2007) are pursuing Gold's third suggestion.
-It also ought to be clear that the postive results that show r.e. patterns can be learned from positive, full and computable data presentations are "in principle" learners only.
-As far as is known, they can not learn these classes feasibly.
-Of course it may be possible that such techniques can feasibly learn interesting subclasses of major regions of the Chomsky Hierarchy which are relevant to natural language.
-If shown, this would be an interesting complement to the research efforts pursuing Gold's first suggestion, and could also reveal universal properties of natural language that contribute to their learnabilty.
+Nonetheless, it should be clear that the commonly-cited statistical learning frameworks that have shown probabilistic context-free languages are learnable (Horning, 1969), and in fact the recursive stochastic languages are learnable (Angluin, 1988b; Chater and Vitányi, 2007) are pursuing Gold's third suggestion.
+It also ought to be clear that the positive results that show recursive patterns can be learned from positive, complete and computable data presentations are "in principle" learners only.
+As far as is known, they cannot learn these classes feasibly.
+Of course, as Clark and Lappin (2011) suggest, it may be possible that such techniques can feasibly learn interesting subclasses of major regions of the Chomsky Hierarchy which are relevant to natural language.
+If shown, this would be an interesting complement to the research efforts pursuing Gold's first suggestion, and could also reveal universal properties of natural language that contribute to their learnability.